 We recommend teachers asking students to sign into private URLs before initiating a Focused session that requires a login, but they can specify all necessary URLs if they are known.

-You will then be given the option to leave Focused tabs open for students or to close all Focused tabs.
+For a Focus session, you will then be given the option to leave Focused tabs open for students or to close all Focused tabs.
 Leaving Focused tabs open will allow students to remain working on these sites, but give them the option of opening new tabs and navigating to new pages.

 If you'd like to focus learners on any of the Google tools Gmail, Drive, and Docs tools:

 - Check the "Limit browsing to anywhere in these site(s)" option